UPDATE: These settings keep changing, your best bet is to check LinkedIn’s own guide: How do I remove people who don’t belong on my Company Page?

 A few clients of ours have had LinkedIn issues with former employees still being listed as still working for their company.
-Ex-employees sometimes cling on to their old employer on LinkedIn for different reasons, sometimes they don’t actually realize that they do.
+Ex-employees sometimes cling on to their old employer on LinkedIn for different reasons, sometimes they don’t actually realise that they do.
 Whatever the case may be, you the company representative can remove people who are not working for you very easily.

 Let’s pretend Laurent has decided to move to Tibet and find his inner self and forgot to remove himself from the Link Humans company page.
 All he has to do is to update his own profile with ‘no longer working for…’.
 But as he is in a remote mountain range with only sporadic WiFi we can’t reach him and we’ll have to remove him from the company page.
 This is what our company page looks like at the moment: